stflavian/stflavian.github.io/docs/posts/DFTB+/xtb-hamiltonian.md

 ## Self-convergent charges (SCC)

 The most important block in the `Hemiltonian` block is the SCC part, which directly impacts the performance and accuracy of the calculations.
-These settings impact

 ```
 SCC = Yes